vedantt21/nos3-mantle/docs/wiki/Scenario_Demo.md

 * Let's see if we can command the sample instrument payload
   * This is a standard NOS3 component meaning it has FSW, GSW, and a simulator running and talking to the 42 dynamics provider
-  * Change the main terminal via the drop down carrot on the right of the primary windows to `sc_1 - Sample Sim` and resize
+  * Change the terminal tab via the drop down carrot on the right of the window to `sc_1 - Sample Sim` and resize
   * Also prepare the packet viewer by changing to the SAMPLE SAMPLE_HK_TLM packet
   * Send the SAMPLE SAMPLE_NOOP_CC via the Command Sender

 ![Scenario Demo - Sample NOOP](./_static/scenario_demo/scenario_demo_sample_noop.png)

-* We can confirm the FSW console and CMD_COUNT again for the sample component, but nothing in the simulator
+* We can confirm that the command was sent successfully in both the FSW console and by observing an increase in the CMD_COUNT, but nothing appears in the simulator
   * This is because of the NOOP or No Operation command itself
   * NOOPs are standard across cFS applications and simply prove that that application is alive and listening
   * This does not interface with anything but the FSW application however